jackhman/sergio-martin-rubio-site/_posts/2019-04-29-micronaut-a-contender-for-the-microservices-era.md

 ## Mironaut vs Spring Boot performance

 Three metrics will be mesuasure in order to determine which framework performs better.
-Both, Spring Boot and Micronaut applications contain same features: http web support with only one class where a controller is defined and a single endpoint which converts a string to upper case.
-The Spring applications uses Tomcat as the embedded web server, whereas the Micronaut one uses Netty.
+Both, **Spring Boot** and **Micronaut** applications contain same features: http web support with only one class where a controller is defined, and a single endpoint, which converts a string to upper case.
+Spring uses Tomcat as the embedded web server, whereas the Micronaut one uses Netty.

 ### Startup Time